codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

   </tbody>
 </table>

-## Google Sign-In

-If you log in with Google, Codacy requires the `email` [scope](https://developers.google.com/identity/protocols/oauth2/scopes#google-sign-in).

 ## Revoking access to integrations

 To revoke the access from Codacy to one or more of the OAuth providers:

 1. Click on your avatar on the top right-hand corner and select **Your Account**, tab **Access Management**.
-1. The **Access Management** page lists all current integrations with Git providers or Google that you used to sign in or log in to Codacy.
+1. The **Access Management** page lists all current integrations with Git providers that you used to sign in or log in to Codacy.
 To revoke access to an integration, click the button **Revoke access** for the intended integration.

     ![Revoking access to an integration](images/revoke-integration.png)